gabrielcc2/atdbSS2021/README.md

 The task consists of testing learned models for performing range searches on a dataset.

-It is available as a colab repository, here: https://github.com/gabrielcc2/atdbSS2019/blob/master/Range_search_with_learned_models_ATDBSS2019.ipynb
+It is available as a colab notebook, here: https://github.com/gabrielcc2/atdbSS2019/blob/master/Range_search_with_learned_models_ATDBSS2019.ipynb

 **Task overview:**